-Building a brand, standing out from the competition, and communicating a unique value proposition are all challenges of being an independent consultant, but can be some of your biggest opportunities as well.
+Building a brand, standing out from your competition, and communicating a unique value proposition are all challenges of being an independent professional, but can be some of your biggest opportunities as well.
 As an independent, you have the freedom and ability to refresh your brand, expand your service offerings, and become known as an expert in your industry.

 Even if you’ve been in business as an independent for a few years, there’s no reason to become stagnant or let your brand grow stale.
 Here are five ways to rejuvenate your marketing message, reach new audiences, and grow your business.